 If a goal doesn’t pass the SMART test, try to rework it until it does.
 If no amount of redefining gets it to where it needs to be, drop it, and focus on the business goals that you know will help move your business forward in clear and concrete ways.

 For more details how you can use your SMART goals, and other data points to help pivot your current marketing and SEO strategies, watch the recording from our webinar, How to Track the Metrics that Matter Most to Your Business (posted below).
-We also encourage you to listen our other recordings and register for our upcoming session on our Ahead of the Curve page.
+We also encourage you to listen to our other recordings and register for our upcoming session on our Ahead of the Curve page.